plan-be/iode/api/DESCRIPTION.md

 Most of the filenames follow the same principle: each group of files has a specific prefix which normally gives an indication of the group they belong to.

- - k*: basic functions legacy of the "Kaa" software
+ - k*: core functions (the prefix "k_" is a legacy of the "Kaa" software)
  - ... to be continued...

+## TOC
+- Group "Global Utilities"
+- Group "IODE Version"
+- Group "KDB management"
+- Group "Object management"
+- Group "IODE file management"
+- Group "IODE ascii format reading and writing"
+- Group "LEC language"
+-
 ## Group "Global Utilities"

  - buf.c : share a large allocated buffer in different parts of the application
  - pack.c : packing (serialize) and unpacking (deserialize) objects.